This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 If your bathroom fittings get hard water rust stains, treat them with WD 40.
 WD 40 helps remove rust as it breaks down the bonds between metal and rust.
 Spray the rusted surface with WD-40, enough to thoroughly soak the area.
 Allow it to sit for around 10 minutes.

-Clean them with a wire brush and magic!
-Rust is gone.
+Clean them with a wire brush and viola!
+The rust is gone.
 Treat these as soon as possible to get better results.

 19. Clean the Walls